-- (a) Claims for relief.
-An original claim, counterclaim, cross-claim or third-party claim shall contain a simple, short and plain: - (a)(1) statement of facts showing that the party is entitled to relief; - (a)(2) statement of the legal theory on which the claim rests; and - (a)(3) demand for judgment for specified relief.
-Relief in the alternative or of several different types may be demanded. - (b) Defenses; form of denials.
+(a) Claims for relief.
+An original claim, counterclaim, cross-claim or third-party claim shall contain a simple, short and plain:

+- (a)(1) statement of facts showing that the party is entitled to relief; - 5 (a)(2) statement of the legal theory on which the claim rests; and - 6 (a)(3) demand for judgment for specified relief.
+Relief in the alternative or of several different types may be demanded. - 8 A party who claims damages but does not plead an amount shall plead that their - 9 damages are such as to qualify for a specified tier defined by Rule 26.
+A party may not - 10 recover more than the maximum damages for a tier. - (b) Defenses; form of denials.
 A party shall state in simple, short and plain terms any defenses to each claim asserted and shall admit or deny the statements in the claim.
 A party without knowledge or information sufficient to form a belief about the truth of a statement shall so state, and this has the effect of a denial.
 Denials shall fairly meet the substance of the statements denied.
 A party may deny all of the statements in a claim by general denial.
 A party may specify the statement or part of a statement that is admitted and deny the rest.
 A party may specify the statement or part of a statement that is denied and admit the rest. - (c) Affirmative defenses.
-An affirmative defense shall contain a simple, short and plain: - (c)(1) statement of facts establishing the affirmative defense; - 19 (c)(2) statement of the legal theory on which the defense rests; and - 20 (c)(3) a demand for relief. - A party shall set forth affirmatively in a responsive pleading accord and satisfaction, arbitration and award, assumption of risk, contributory negligence, discharge in bankruptcy, duress, estoppel, failure of consideration, fraud, illegality, injury by fellow servant, laches, license, payment, release, res judicata, statute of frauds, statute of limitations, waiver, and any other matter constituting an avoidance or affirmative defense.
-If a party mistakenly designates a defense as a counterclaim or a counterclaim as a defense, the court, on terms, may treat the pleadings as if the defense or counterclaim had been properly designated. - (d) Effect of failure to deny.
-Statements in a pleading to which a responsive pleading is required, other than statements of the amount of damage, are admitted if not denied
+An affirmative defense shall contain a simple, short and plain: - (c)(1) statement of facts establishing the affirmative defense; - (c)(2) statement of the legal theory on which the defense rests; and - 23 (c)(3) a demand for relief. - A party shall set forth affirmatively in a responsive pleading accord and satisfaction, - arbitration and award, assumption of risk, contributory negligence, discharge in - bankruptcy, duress, estoppel, failure of consideration, fraud, illegality, injury by fellow - 27 servant, laches, license, payment, release, res judicata, statute of frauds, statute of - 28 limitations, waiver, and any other matter constituting an avoidance or affirmative - 29 defense.
+If a party mistakenly designates a defense as a counterclaim or a counterclaim - 30 as a defense, the court, on terms, may treat the pleadings as if the defense or - 31 counterclaim had been properly designated.

-- in the responsive pleading.
-Statements in a pleading to which no responsive pleading is required or permitted are deemed denied or avoided. - (e) Consistency.
+(d) Effect of failure to deny.
+Statements in a pleading to which a responsive pleading is required, other than statements of the amount of damage, are admitted if not denied in the responsive pleading.
+Statements in a pleading to which no responsive pleading is required or permitted are deemed denied or avoided.

+- (e) Consistency.
 A party may state a claim or defense alternately or hypothetically, either in one count or defense or in separate counts or defenses.
 If statements are made in the alternative and one of them is sufficient, the pleading is not made insufficient by the insufficiency of an alternative statement.
 A party may state legal and equitable claims or legal and equitable defenses regardless of consistency. - (f) Construction of pleadings.
 All pleadings shall be construed to do substantial justice.